 - Determine if the CGO East mineral resources connect to the high-grade massive nickel sulphides identified within the Company's mineral resource area and if connected, drill the resource into the indicated mineral resource category.
-This program is expected to require 3,000 to 5,000 meters of drilling; - The initial Raptor Zone drilling has resulted in 6 of 9 drill holes intersecting high-grade massive nickel sulphides.
-Additional drilling is required within the Raptor Zone to determine if the 1-2 meters of high-grade massive nickel sulphide mineralization thickens to economically viable intervals.
-This program is expected to require 20,000 meters of drilling; and - Evaluate the 164 Zone, which lies approximately 1km south of the Company's mineral resource area.
+This program is expected to require 3,000 to 5,000 meters of drilling and to date the Company has drilled approximately 1,500 meters; - The initial Raptor Zone drilling has resulted in 6 of 9 drill holes intersecting high-grade massive nickel sulphide mineralization.
+Additional drilling is required within the Raptor Zone to determine if the 1-2 meters of high-grade massive nickel sulphide mineralization thickens similarly to how it increased in the CGO West discovery..
+This program is expected to require 20,000 meters of drilling and is currently underway with approximately 2,500m completed and two drill rigs drilling in the Raptor Zone.
+A recently published drill intercept of SMSU mineralization garners follow up as the mineralization was encountered over 500m away from the nearest hole showing significant space for additional mineralization.
+This SMSU occurs higher stratigraphically than the MSU target in the Raptor Zone and represents a second geologic target in the Raptor Zone; and - Continue evaluating the 164 Zone, which lies approximately 1km south of the Company's mineral resource area.
 This area has historic high-grade massive nickel sulphide intersections and remains highly prospective.
-This program is expected to require 3,000 to 5,000 meters of drilling.
+This program is expected to require 3,000 to 5,000 meters of drilling, of which approximately 3,325m have been drilled to date.